bonitasoft/bonita-doc/md/getting-started-tutorial.md

 The first step in creating an application is to design the application pages in the UI Designer using dummy data, creating a prototype application as seen by users.
 This enables you to review the application with the stakeholders and get validation of the application design before proceeding to more complex tasks.

-The Bonita BPM Studio UI Designer is an environment for creating application pages and forms.
-To start the UI Designer, click the UI Designer icon in the Bonita BPM Studio coolbar (at the top of the screen).
+The Bonita Studio UI Designer is an environment for creating application pages and forms.
+To start the UI Designer, click the UI Designer icon in the Bonita Studio coolbar (at the top of the screen).
 The UI Designer opens in a browser.

 The travel tool has a home page that displays a list of pending and approved travel requests to the current user.
 It contains a button for starting a new travel request.